-Grand Rapids Gymnastics Academy Class Descriptions
+Grand Rapids Gymnastics Academy

-Pre-school Program – Upstairs Pre-k Gym (Ages
+Program (ages 2-5) – Upstairs Pre-k Gym

 skills in a fun and age-appropriate environment.
 Gymnasts will work through a series of stations and coordination building

 skills in each class.
 Focus is on motor skills, listening and taking turns in a stimulating environment.
 One adult per child

 will participate in the class and assist the child in following the teacher’s instructions.

 and 4 – 35 minutes) Children work on all four apparatus (vault, bars, beam and floor) with the aid of smaller

 scaled equipment and props.
 Classes are held in our upstairs pre-k gym designed for the safety of the pre-k